tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/启动配置相关接口/删除启动配置_intl.md

 API request domain name: as.tencentcloudapi.com.

-This API (DeleteLaunchConfiguration) is used to delete a launch configuration.
+This API (DeleteLaunchConfiguration) deletes a launch configuration.

 * If the launch configuration is active in a scaling group, it cannot be deleted.

 Default API request frequency limit: 10 times/second.

 Note: This API supports financial availability zones.
-As financial availability zones and non-financial availability zones are isolated, if the common parameter Region specifies a financial availability zone (e.g., ap-shanghai-fsi), it is necessary to specify a domain name with the financial availability zone too, preferably in the same region as specified in Region, such as as.ap-shanghai-fsi.tencentcloudapi.com.
+Because financial availability zones and non-financial availability zones are isolated.
+When specifying a financial availability zone (e.g., ap-shanghai-fsi) in the Region (a common parameter), you should also choose the financial availability zone preferably in the same region as that one specified in Region for the domain, such as as.ap-shanghai-fsi.tencentcloudapi.com.

 ## 2. Input Parameters

-The following list of request parameters lists only the API request parameters and some common parameters.
-For the complete list of common parameters, see [Common Request Parameters](/document/api/377/20426).
+The following parameters are required for requesting this API, including action-specific parameters and common parameters.
+For more information about common parameters for all requests, see [Common Request Parameters](/document/api/377/20426).

 | Parameter name | Required | Type | Description |
 |---------|---------|---------|---------|